8 min read

 Outside of physical capabilities, there is still a crucial cost-benefit analysis to weigh.

-Spending a large portion of your budget on an expensive, highly specialized metal tool doesn't make sense when you only need fifty parts.
+Spending much of your budget on an expensive, highly specialized metal tool doesn't make sense when you only need fifty parts.
 Why not build them with a laser?

-Operating a laser isn’t always as fast as punching out shapes on an assembly line, but it can be a fantastic way to save time for smaller jobs.
-Consider using a laser instead of spending all that time designing and building the perfect tool.
+Operating a laser isn’t always as fast as punching out shapes on an assembly line, but it can be a fantastic way to save time and improve production for smaller jobs.
+Rather than using a considerable stretch of time to design and build the perfect tool, it might make more sense to use a laser.

 Scott Chambers